apollographql/graphql-tag/README.md

 This package only has one feature - it caches previous parse results in a simple dictionary.
 This means that if you call the tag on the same query multiple times, it doesn't waste time parsing it again.
 It also means you can use `===` to compare queries to check if they are identical.

+### Babel preprocessing

+GraphQL queries can be compiled at build time using [babel-plugin-graphql-tag](https://github.com/gajus/babel-plugin-graphql-tag).
+Pre-compiling queries decreases the script initialization time and reduces the bundle size by potentially removing the need for `graphql-tag` at runtime.

 ### Webpack preprocessing

 This package also includes a [webpack loader](https://webpack.github.io/docs/loaders.html).
 There are many benefits over this approach, which saves GraphQL ASTs processing time on client-side and enable queries to be separated from script over `.graphql` files.